 Biology is a popular college major.
 But Biology majors often struggle after graduation because they lack the specialized knowledge that pharmaceutical and biomedical employers covet.

-That is not the case with the Microbiology program at ACPHS.
+That is not the case with the Microbiology degree and program at ACPHS.
+Albany College of Pharmacy and Health Sciences is one of the top Microbiology colleges.
 Through its research emphasis and specialized tracks of study, you will observe micro-organisms, study their behaviors, track their spread, and learn what can be done to minimize the risks they pose to humans.

 Those interested in gaining additional research experience should consider our five-year, dual degree program leading to a B.S. in Microbiology and an M.S. in Molecular Biosciences.